Annual leave, bank holidays and concessionary days will be calculated on a pro rata basis and be in hours.

 Those working flexible hours or compressed hours should have their annual leave, bank holidays and concessionary days calculated in hours.
 The appropriate number of hours taken for the number of hours normally worked on the day that is being taken as annual leave, bank holiday or concessionary day.

-The online annual leave calculator can be found on our web pages
+The online annual leave calculator can be found on our website.

 If a member of staff who works 6 hours per day would like to take the day off then they will reduce their entitlement by 6 hours for each day taken, even if this is a bank holiday or concessionary day because their entitlement includes an amount to be used for bank holidays and concessionary days.
 All bank holidays and concessionary days should be recorded on the annual leave card at the beginning of the annual leave year to ensure nobody takes more leave than they are entitled to resulting in time needing to be paid back.

 Some staff have a working pattern where they work longer hours during semester time and shorter hours during vacation periods.
 To calculate their entitlement to annual leave, bank holidays and concessionary days, please enter the hours worked in each period into the online calculator, ensuring the full annual leave year is covered.

 In practice, where an individual works 7 hours per day during semester time and a bank holiday falls in semester time then the individual will need to use 7 hours of their leave entitlement.
 If the individual works 4 hours per day during vacations, then the individual will need to use 4 hours of their leave entitlement for any bank holidays or concessionary days that fall during the vacation period.